aday-94/IU_Arabic_CompPhon_Project/README.md

 Emphatic harmony occurs in Modern-Standard Arabic when an emphatic consonant (ص, ض, ط, ظ) is present in a word.
 The presence of an emphatic causes emphasis spreading to surrounding the vowels and liquids (/l/, /r/) within the word boundary.
 In our phonological model, this process is characterized by the feature [+RTR].
 The IPA realization of emphasis spreading demonstrated in our Silver Standard is that the vowels become uvularized (i.e. /a/ -> [aʶ]) and the liquids become pharyngealized (i.e. /r/ -> [rˤ]).

+Immediate next steps for our research include two directions: a) Incorporate Arabic dialects into our phonological feature model and pre-processing techniques to create dialect specific models and datasets, and, b) Apply more Arabic phonological processes to our data, so, that the Silver Standard becomes an even closer representation of how the original, Arabic text would be spoken.

     ***Rough Outline***